xeroc/steem-paperwallet/README.md

 ### Remark

 * You need to provide the account name
-* Passwords must be longer than 16 characters
+* Passwords must be at least 16 characters long